Yanis77240/spark/test_comparison/Review.md

 The following function works only when Maven runs tests executed by the surefire plugin which are tests written in Java as well as Scala-tests executed by the scalatest plugin and where the output display has the same style as the maven-surefire-plugin version 2.14.1, 2.20.0 or 3.0.0M.

+The Python functions work with Python >= 3.6.
+The code varies a little wether you use Python 3.6 or a version superior to 3.9.
+Go to the `scala_tranformer.py` and concerning the setting of `None` values for missing values and the boolean transformation of the `aborted` column, uncomment the commands for the Python version you have and comment the other one.
+The tdp-builder image uses python 3.6 so the corresponding commands are used if not modified.

 ## How to integrate the function into the project

 1. Paste the folder `test_comparison` at the root of the project in the github repository.